SCID-X1 Gene Therapy Via Intravenous Lentiviral (Ivlv-X1) Injection

 Detailed Description

-X-linked severe combined immunodeficiency (SCID-X1) is a genetic disorder caused by defects in the common cytokine receptor chain, normally on the surface of lymphocytes.
+X-linked severe combined immunodeficiency (SCID-X1) is a genetic disorder caused by defect in the common cytokine receptor chain, normally on the surface of lymphocytes.
 Individuals with SCID-X1 lack the normal development of a functional immune system and so have difficulty fighting infections, which may lead to chronic or severe illness and death.
 X-SCID patients are normally rescued by a bone marrow transplant from a healthy donor.
-This trial aims to treat SCID-X1 using a self-inactivating lentiviral vector carrying a functional gene to correct the genetic defect.
-By collecting an individual's stem cells and modifying them with a lentivirus, the gene-corrected cells can be returned into the blood to help produce normal healthy immune cells.
+This trial aims to treat SCID-X1 using a self-inactivating lentiviral vector (LV) carrying a functional gene to correct the genetic defect.
+By direct intravenous (iv) injection of the LV (ivlv-X1) to modify immune cells in the body, this treatment may establish normal healthy immune cells and overcome the immunodeficiency.

-The primary objectives are to evaluate the safety of the self-inactivating lentiviral vector TYF-IL-2Rg, the ex vivo gene transfer clinical protocol and the efficacy of immune reconstitution in patients overcoming frequent infections present at the time of treatment, assessment of integration sites, and finally the long-term correction of immunodeficiency.
+The primary objectives are to evaluate the safety of the self-inactivating ivlv-X1-LV, the in vivo gene transfer protocol and the efficacy of immune reconstitution in patients overcoming frequent infections present at the time of treatment, assessment of iv LV gene transfer efficiency, and finally the long-term correction of immunodeficiency.

 Study Type